mario9502/user-management-rest-client/README.md

 It was build with Spring Boot with Maven on Java 17.
 The app is runnunig on port 8081.

-### Dependencies

-* ModelMapper was used for converting POJO to DTO and vice versa

 ### Executing program

 First run the User Managment REST API so the functionality of the requests can work properly.